JOIN AAB / RENEW

 In order to foster links between the global community of plant virologists this group includes members from across the world.
 Please get in touch with the Convenor if you are interested in becoming part of the group.

 The group also curates the Description of Plant Viruses database which is an important (free) resource for anyone interested in plant virology.
+We are actively recruiting new Descriptions of Plant Virus and have simplified the submission form using an automated form.

 Sabrina is a Research Scientist at Research Centre for Plant Protection and Certification of the National Council for Agricultural Research and Economics (CREA-DC) in Rome, Italy.
 She is experienced in plant virology and applied entomology, with a main expertise in detection and experimental transmission of viruses and phytoplasmas as well as in biology and genetics of insect vectors.
 She works in the Plant Virology lab of CREA-DC that deals with the characterization, aetiology and epidemiology of major crop viral diseases and with the production of virus-free plant germplasm through tissue culture.
 The lab has been appointed European Union Reference Laboratories (EURL) for plant viruses and is equipped for virus detection and quantitation (ELISA, PCR, Real-Time PCR, dPCR).